timtroendle/urban-occupants-paper/doc/main.md

 ## Simulation Model

 The distinct sub models of the heating control systems, the dwellings, and the citizens, are linked and implemented in an open-source simulation model [@energyagents].
 While the conceptual models as defined above would allow for a separate, three stages approach of simulation, in which citizens occupancy is simulated first, heating set points are simulated consecutively, and indoor temperatures and thermal powers of dwellings are simulated as a last step, the model has been implemented in an agent-based manner in which these three stages are simulated consecutively.
-This will allow amending the model by aspects which add other relationships between the layers than the one depicting in [Fig. 1](#flow-chart-time-step).
+This will allow amending the model by aspects which add other relationships between the layers than the one depicting in Fig. @fig:flow-chart-time-step.

 ## Model Calibration